 Conference session rooms are located on the Second and Third Levels.
 Meals will be held in Phoenix C Ballroom on the Third Level.
 For your convenience, a map of the hotel conference area is printed on the back of the program book.
-For other questions about hotel facilities, please contact the volunteers at the AMTE Registration Desk or the hotel staff.
+For other questions about hotel facilities, please contact the volunteers at the AMTE Registration Desk, the members of the Conferences Committee, or hotel staff.